 Naomi is not alone in her identity-discovery journey.
-In 2021, Canada, the first country in the world to collect census data on transgender and gender nonconforming people, found that nearly one in 300 people aged 15 or older identified themselves as transgender and/or non-binary.
-When looking at age, the proportion of transgender and gender nonconforming people was three to seven times higher for individuals born between 1981 and 2006 than earlier, with nearly one in 100 young adults ages 20–24 identifying themselves as transgender and/or non-binary.
+In 2021, Canada, the first country in the world to collect census data on transgender and gender-diverse people, found that nearly one in 300 people aged 15 or older identified themselves as transgender and/or non-binary.
+When looking at age, the proportion of transgender and gender-diverse people was three to seven times higher for individuals born between 1981 and 2006 than earlier, with nearly one in 100 young adults ages 20–24 identifying themselves as transgender and/or non-binary.
 With increased acceptance and understanding of gender diversity, younger generations may feel more comfortable reporting their identity, but there is still much work needed to be done to support them and their mental health.

 A study led by Master’s alumni Rachal Pattison, under the supervision of Advancing Health Scientist Dr. Skye Barbic and co-authored with Dr. Joseph Puyat, found that transgender and non-binary youth reported significantly higher levels of mental health distress.

 “With my background in sociology, I’ve always been curious about how gender acts within our society and looking at issues from a gendered perspective,” said Rachal.
 “I had previously worked in women’s corrections facilities as a mental health therapist.
 When Bill C-16 passed that allowed for people to choose either a men’s or women’s facility based on how they identify, I was intrigued by the different conversations around gender in my workplace at the correctional facility compared to the language being used by the policymakers.
 I was also exploring my own ideas about gender at this time, and had the opportunity to work with Dr. Barbic looking at youth, gender, and mental health.”